How To Make Your Hair Grow Faster: 12 Tricks That Actually Work

 Ponytails are everyone’s go-to hairstyle.
 They’re quick, easy, and you can dress them up or down.
 Once you find the perfect placement for your pony, you’ll never want to give it up.
 We’re not asking you to go cold turkey, but you should take a break.
 Tying your hair in the same position day after day will cause your hair to become weak and in that area and prone to breakage.

-The simplest solution is to just give ponytails, buns, and any other hairstyles that require your hair to be tied up a break.
+The simplest solution is to take a break from ponytails, buns, and any other hairstyles that require your hair to be tied up.
 If you just can’t give up your daily ponytails, switch up their placement.
 Skip your usual sky-high ponytails in favor of a chic, low style.

 Feed Your Hair